AssemblyAI/cookbook/core-transcription/common_errors_and_solutions.md

 ```

 ### Error handling with HTTPS requests
 For errors when making a request for a transcription, you will have to check the status code that we respond with.
-For example:
+For errors that occur during the transcription process, you will need to access the "error" key in the JSON response.
+For other HTTP errors you can print the information from the response object.
+Here is an example you can use:
 ```
+if response.status_code != 200:
     try:
-    return response.json()["error"]
+        print(esponse.json()['error'])
     except Exception:
-    return f"\nReason: {response.text}\nRequest: {response.request}"
+        print(response.status_code, response.text, response.url)
 ```

 For errors that occur during the transcription process, you will need to access the `"error"` key in the JSON response that our API returns to you.